redwoodjs/redwood/docs/docs/deploy/baremetal.md

 3. `yarn rw prisma generate` - generates latest Prisma Client libs
 4. `yarn rw dataMigrate up` - runs data migrations, ignoring them if not installed
 5. `yarn rw build` - builds the web and/or api sides
-6. `yarn pm2 restart [service]` - restarts the serving process(es)
+6. `yarn pm2 restart [service]` - restarts the serving process(es).

-There is a special `--first-run` flag which can be included in your deploy command the first time you run it, which starts the PM2 services rather than restarting them.
+### First run lifecycle
+If the `--first-run` flag is specified step 6. aboce will be skipped and the following commands will run instead:
+  - `yarn pm2 start [service]` - starts the serving process(es)
+  - `yarn pm2 save` - saves the running services to the deploy users config file for future startup.
+See `First Deploy - Starting on Reboot` for further information

 > We're working on making the commands in this stack more customizable, for example `clone`ing your code instead of doing a `git pull` to avoid issues like not being able to pull because your `yarn.lock` file has changes that would be overwritten.